genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

 ## Introduction

 `AnalyzeGenomeMPRA` examines single-nucleotide variants (SNVs) from massively parallel reporter assay (MPRA) data and reports their effects on transcription factor binding sites.
-Possible mutation effects include increasing (or optimizing) the affinity of a binding site, decreasing (or sub-optimizing) the affinity of a binding site, deleting a binding site, or creating a binding site.
+Possible mutation effects include increasing (or optimizing) the affinity/score of a binding site, decreasing (or sub-optimizing) the affinity/score of a binding site, deleting a binding site, or creating a binding site.
 This analysis is performed on one transcription factor.
 If BED files are given as an input, it reports whether overlap exists between the genomic intervals in each BED file and the mutations from the MPRA data.

 ## Methodology